cosmoskitten/beam/website/src/documentation/io/developing-io-java.md

 a number of methods for testing your implementation of `splitAtFraction`, including exhaustive automatic testing.

-### Implementing wrapper transforms

-When you create a source that end-users will use, we recommend that you do not expose the code for the source itself.
-Instead, create a wrapping `PTransform`.
-See [PTransform wrappers](#ptransform-wrappers) to see how and why to avoid exposing your sources.

 ### Convenience Source and Reader base classes

 The Beam SDK contains some convenient abstract base classes to help you create